Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ## OSPSuite.Core Project Structure

-As discussed above the OSPSuite is mainly divided betwwen three solutions.
+As discussed above the OSPSuite is mainly divided between three solutions.
 We will begin with  [OSPSuite Core](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core) that contains all the common functionalities.
 The OSPSuite.Core solution has been separated in several projects reflecting the different concerns of the application:

 ![The OSPSuite.Core solution structure](../assets/images/ospsuite_core_solution.png)